Katraj to Sinhagad (K2S) Night Trek For 16 KM Negotiating A Series of About 15-16 Hills.

 - Avoid rainy season as the trails become too much slippery

-- Carry head torch or normal torch if you are scared to walk in the moonlight
+- Carry a head torch or normal torch if you are scared to walk in the moonlight

 - Carry enough energy bars/dry fruits.